-This Working Group Charter is entered into and made part of the Eclipse Working Group Participation Agreement by the undersigned Working Group Members.
+This Working Group Charter is entered into and made part of the openPASS Working Group (WG) Participation Agreement by the undersigned Working Group Members.

 stands for "Advanced Driver Assistance System".
 Any vehicle function that assists the driver in his driving tasks.